Page top

 Once a hurricane reaches as far north as the southern U.S. shoreline and northern Florida, it will move generally northeast.

 What is so magic about the U.S. shoreline along the Gulf of Mexico?
-That latitude is approximately the northernmost limit of the equatorial trade winds (see below), which generally flow east to west.
+That latitude is approximately the northernmost limit of the equatorial trade winds (see diagram and below), which generally flow east to west.

 The actual limits vary over time, like any weather feature.
 North of that latitude is the northern hemisphere's temperate zone, where the prevailing winds flow west to east.
 A hurricane follows the existing prevailing winds of the latitude where it resides.